TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/XmlSitemap/Index.rst

     ];

 The loc element, is the URL of the page that the search engine has to crawl.
 The lastMod element contains the date of the last update of the specific item.
-This value is a UNIX-timestamp.
+This value is a `Unix`:pn:-timestamp.

 .. _sitemap-xslFile: